lancevo/d3fc-sample/README.md

 **largestTriangle**(*data*)

-Subsamples the data, returning the subsampled data.
-Then, it selects the mode (if it exists), or the median value.
+Runs the subsampler.
+It returns the subsampled data (it doesn't modify the `data` array itself).
+The subsampler selects the point in the bucket with the largest area between two other points (determined by algorithm).